UnrealCourseStudent/04_BattleTank/README.md

 + Constantly asking “what’s least fun”
 + Remember we’re not AAA studios
 + Let’s find the essence of fun of this game.
++ This is my GDD for battle tanks: [My Game design document] (https://community.gamedev.tv/t/gdd-for-battle-tanks/113997?u=an0rchy)

 ### 3 Setting Up a GitHub “Repo” ###